 Lessons are planned and delivered in a variety of ways ensuring that all children can access and participate in lessons.
 Interactive, practical activities encourage the children to discuss their ideas and extend their understanding of difficult concepts and challenging questions.
 Children record R.E learning in a 'big book' in Reception and KS1 and R.E books in KS2.

-IMPLEMENTATION - Big Ideas in Religious Education
+IMPLEMENTATION - Religious Education in EYFS